-A. No, I need to see it or have an accurate description of its condition or a good set of photographs,
+A. No, I need to see it or have an accurate description of its condition or a very good set of photographs.

 A. Copies of the first Victor Book for Boys sell for between £5 and £160.
 I cannot be more specific as I have not seen the condition of your copy.

-A. Not at the moment.
-Using Amazon to sell your books might be better and quicker.
+A. No thankyou.
+Using Amazon to sell your books might be quicker.

 A. Unless the roof space (attic) has been converted into a normal room I would not.
 Dampness could be a problem, as could changes in temperature.
 You do not want the condition of the books to deteriorate.
 I have personal experience of this and 'lost' a few books after storing them in a cold then hot attic space.